- Who is eligible for Medicaid in Montana?

 - Montana plans to complete Medicaid “unwinding” in just 10 months

 - Funding to continue Medicaid expansion was on the 2018 ballot but voters rejected it

-- Montana has enacted legislation to extend Medicaid expansion through Jun 2025, but with a work requirement.
+- Montana enacted bill to extend Medicaid expansion through June 2025, with a work requirement

 of Federal Poverty Level